Skip to main content

 OneDrive

-All file & folders the linked user has access to in My Files, Home, and Shared tabs.
+All files and folders the linked user has access to in My Files, Home, and Shared tabs.

 The OneDrive Drive is the same as the “My Files” tab.